okjuan/virtual.book/_posts/2024-08-19-my-pattern-language.md

 In general, I love being able to walk out of my home and virtually straight onto the street.
 I like views but they're not worth long elevator waits.
 A view of a nice neighborhood street or of leafy trees is enough for me.

+### xiv) a place to set things down

+I'm a strong believer in having a designated place at the entrance for placing house keys upon entry.
+It's convenient for arrival and departure, and it effects a pleasant psychological sensation of transition.
+Arriving, it feels nice to unburden oneself of logistical paraphernalia necessary for navigating the world outside, which accentuates the feeling of returning to a place of convenience, comfort, and familiarity.
+Departing, it's nice to feel equipped before stepping through the doorway into the world.

 ---